ckdenouden/AVO-NG/Adding mods to AVONG.md

 ## Regenerating AVONG's Lods

+**NOTE**: The process for generating AVONG's is more complex than on previous builds.
+You will need to deactivate Mists of Tamriel before generating Lods.

+The order to do LOD regeneration is: xLodGEN, ACMOS Road Gen, TexGen, DynDOLOD.

-After positioning these in the correct section, open up [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md) and follow the steps listed.
+Open up [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md) and follow the steps listed.

+**NOTE**: Due to the way Majestic Landscapes works, you will need to deactivate the mod before running xLODGEN and enable it after running.

 ## Adding Mods

 Move every addition you make **above** the Synthesis and DynDOLOD esps.
-There is 200 free `ESP/ESM` slots in AVONG for you to use.
+There is 191 free `ESP/ESM` slots in AVONG for you to use.
 Don't consider that a competition though as less is more and ESPFE (ESP flagged ESL) are often a better choice.

 ### DLL Plugins